Jugendhackt/HowToPGP/README.md

 ![Questions](https://raw.githubusercontent.com/Jugendhackt/HowToPGP/master/questions.gif)

-**Our website is currently available in English and German, contact us if you speak another language and want to help us make this tool accessible to more people.**
+**Our website is currently available in English and German, contact us if you speak another language and want to help us make this tool accessible to more people.
+Especially a plain language translation would be real great.**